skonfig/extra/type/__go_get/man.rst

 DESCRIPTION
 -----------
-This cdist type allows you to install golang packages with go get.
+This type allows you to install golang packages with go get.
 A sufficiently recent version of go must be present on the system.

 The object ID is the go package to be installed.